harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 #758592
 ```
 ### BUSCO
-BUSCO was used to assess the quality of the genome assembly:
+BUSCO was used to assess the completeness of the genome assemblies.
 ```bash
 screen -S busco
 srun -p himem -J busco --mem 350G --pty bash